Support CHCI's Scholarship Program and provide critical assistance to Latino college students. Click here for sponsorship options or donate online.

 Students continue to receive annual disbursements as long as they maintain good academic standing.
 CHCI manages the disbursement of the scholarships; an annual check is sent directly to recipients.

-- Full-time enrollment in a United States Department of Education accredited community college, four-year university, or graduate/professional program during the period for which scholarship is requested
+- Full-time enrollment in a United States Department of Education accredited community college, four-year university, or graduate/professional program within the United States and Puerto Rico during the period for which scholarship is requested

 - Demonstrated financial need

 - Consistent, active participation in public and/or community service activities

 - Applicants must be U.S. citizens, lawful permanent residents, asylees, or individuals who are lawfully authorized to work full-time without restriction for any U.S. employer and who, at the time of application, possess lawful evidence of employment authorization.